nirupamjm/AWS/AWS Interview Preparatoins/AWS Well Architected Framework.md

 ### 3. Reliability - The Reliability pillar encompasses the ability of a workload to perform its intended function correctly and consistently when it’s expected to.

+Reliability requires that your workload be aware of failures as they occur and take action to avoid impact on availability.
+Workloads must be able to both withstand failures and automatically repair issues.

 #### Design Principles

 Automatically recover from failure